Northern Cape Provincial Legislature

 The Northern Cape Provincial Legislature is the legislature of the Northern Cape province of South Africa.
 It is a unicameral body of 30 members elected every five years.
-The current legislature was elected on 8 May 2019 and has an African National Congress majority of 18 members.
+The current legislature was elected on 29 May 2024 with the African National Congress getting the most seats (15 members).
 It is situated in Kimberley, in a newly built complex to the west of the city centre on the edge of Galeshewe.

 The Northern Cape Provincial Legislature, like the eight other provincial legislatures in South Africa, was created on 27 April 1994 by the Interim Constitution of South Africa, which dissolved the four original provinces (and their provincial councils) and created the nine current provinces.
 It is currently constituted in terms of Chapter Six of the Constitution of South Africa, which defines the structure of the provincial governments.

 Powers

 The Northern Cape Provincial Legislature chooses the Premier of the Northern Cape, the head of the Northern Cape's provincial executive.
 The legislature can force the Premier to resign by passing a motion of no confidence.
 Although the Executive Council is appointed by the Premier, the legislature may pass a motion of no confidence to force the Premier to restructure the Council.
 The legislature also appoints the Northern Cape's delegates to the National Council of Provinces, allocating delegates to parties in proportion to the number of seats each party holds in the legislature.

 The legislature has the power to pass legislation in various fields specified in the national constitution; in some fields, the legislative power is shared with the national parliament, while in others it is solely reserved to the Northern Cape alone.
 The fields include health, education (except universities), agriculture, housing, environmental protection, and development planning.

 The legislature oversees the administration of the Northern Cape provincial government, and the Premier and the members of the Executive Council are obliged to report to the legislature on the performance of their responsibilities.
 The legislature also administers the finances of the provincial government by way of the appropriation bills which determine the province's annual budget.